 Litchfield County is a beautiful place to live and play especially this time of year.
 The rural setting makes for a very pretty picture indeed.
-However, in many areas, that same rural setting might not be the most conducive for trick or treating from house to house if the next house is a mile away!
-Also, Halloween falls on a Monday evening this year and many neighbors are "weekenders" in Litchfield County, meaning an empty house on a Monday night for the locals.
-You may just have to get creative and go where the candy is so we've rounded up a few options for you.
+In many areas, that same rural setting might not be the most conducive for trick or treating if the next house is a mile away!
+We have to get creative and go where the candy is so we've rounded up a few options for you.
 For more Halloween fun and ideas check out our CT Halloween Guide which includes places to trick or treat in other areas as well.

-New Milford Parks and Rec is organizing a new "safe alternative" to trick or treating this year.
+New Milford Parks and Rec is organizing a "safe alternative" to trick or treating.
 Instead of trick or treating in your neighborhood people are asked to register their vehicles, decorate them and then park around the town green on Halloween night from 5:30-7:30.
 You can pass out candy as children "trunk or treat" from car to car.
 For more information call New Milford Parks and Rec at 860.355.6050.
 If there is heavy rain the event will be canceled.

 The Town of Litchfield is one of the larger villages in Litchfield County with a beautiful green lined by fine restaurants, galleries and shops.
 The local school is right down the road and homes are quite close to one another, meaning lots of candy!
 In the past, thousands have gathered on Meadow Street while the firemen and police closed off the street to traffic.
 However, things began to get a bit crowded and the home owners couldn't keep up with the candy demands so this year don't expect it to be as user friendly as in years past.
 Might be better to stay closer to home if possible.